microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

 ### App

-ArcBox deploys two application on the Kubernetes cluster.
+ArcBox deploys two applications on the ArcBox-CAPI-Data cluster.

-Hello-Arc application deployed in hello-arc namespace.
-This will consist of 3 replicas of "Hello World" Azure Arc web application.
+1. Hello Arc application will deploy 3 replicas of "Hello Arc" web application.
+Hello Arc application will be in hello-arc namespace.

-Bookstore application will deploy 5 different pods.
+2. Bookstore application will deploy 5 different pods.

 - bookbuyer is an HTTP client making requests to bookstore.
 - bookstore is a server, which responds to HTTP requests.
 It is also a client making requests to the bookwarehouse service.
 - bookwarehouse is a server and should respond only to bookstore.
 - mysql is a MySQL database only reachable by bookwarehouse.
-- bookstore-v2 - this is the same container as the first bookstore, but for traffic split scenario we will assume that it is a new version of the app we need to upgrade to.
+- bookstore-v2 - this is the same container as the first bookstore, but for Open Service Mesh traffic split scenario we will assume that it is a new version of the app we need to upgrade to.

-The bookbuyer, bookstore, and bookwarehouse Pods will be in separate Kubernetes Namespaces with the same names. mysql will be in the bookwarehouse namespace. bookstore-v2
+The bookbuyer, bookstore, and bookwarehouse Pods will be in separate Kubernetes Namespaces with the same names. mysql will be in the bookwarehouse namespace. bookstore-v2 will be in the bookstore namespace.

+### Open Service Mesh integration

+ArcBox deploys Open Service Mesh by installing the [Open Service Mesh extension](https://aka.ms/arc-osm-doc) on the ArcBox-CAPI-Data cluster.
+Bookstore application namespaces will be added to Open Service Mesh control plane.
+Each new Pod in the service mesh will be injected with an Envoy sidecar container.

+[Open Service Mesh (OSM)](https://openservicemesh.io/) is a lightweight, extensible, Cloud Native service mesh that allows users to uniformly manage, secure, and get out-of-the-box observability features for highly dynamic microservice environments.

 ### GitOps

-ArcBox deploys three GitOps configurations on the Kubernetes cluster, a cluster-scope config to deploy [nginx-ingress controller](https://kubernetes.github.io/ingress-nginx/), a namespace-scope config to deploy the "Hello World" Azure Arc web application and a cluster-scope config to deploy the "Bookstore" application on the Kubernetes cluster.
-Users will be able to make real-time changes to the application and see how the GitOps flow takes effect.
+ArcBox deploys five GitOps configurations on the ArcBox-CAPI-Data cluster:

+- Cluster scope config to deploy [NGINX-ingress controller](https://kubernetes.github.io/ingress-nginx/).
+- Cluster scope config to deploy the "Bookstore" application.
+- Namespace scope config to deploy the "Bookstore" application RBAC.
+- Namespace scope config to deploy the "Bookstore" application open service mesh traffic split policies.
+- Namespace scope config to deploy the "Hello Arc" web application.

 GitOps on Azure Arc-enabled Kubernetes uses [Flux](https://fluxcd.io/docs/).
 Flux is deployed by installing the [Flux extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-gitops-flux2#flux-cluster-extension) on the Kubernetes cluster.
 Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories) and automating updates to the configuration when there is new code to deploy.
 Flux provides support for common file sources (Git and Helm repositories, Buckets) and template types (YAML, Helm, and Kustomize).

-### Open Service Mesh integration

-ArcBox deploys Open Service Mesh by installing the [Open Service Mesh extension](https://aka.ms/arc-osm-doc) on the Kubernetes cluster.
-Bookstore application namespaces will be added to Open Service Mesh control plane.
-Each new Pod in the service mesh will be injected with an Envoy sidecar container.

-[Open Service Mesh (OSM)](https://openservicemesh.io/) is a lightweight, extensible, Cloud Native service mesh that allows users to uniformly manage, secure, and get out-of-the-box observability features for highly dynamic microservice environments.

 ### KeyVault integration

 ArcBox deploys Azure Key Vault as part of the infrastructure provisioning.
-Also, it will hook the Cluster API to Azure Key Vault by deploying the [Azure Key Vault Secrets Provider extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/tutorial-akv-secrets-provider).
+Also, it will hook the ArcBox-CAPI-Data cluster to Azure Key Vault by deploying the [Azure Key Vault Secrets Provider extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/tutorial-akv-secrets-provider).

 The Azure Key Vault Provider for Secrets Store CSI Driver allows for the integration of Azure Key Vault as a secrets store with a Kubernetes cluster via a [CSI volume](https://kubernetes-csi.github.io/docs/).